MLM Software Compression: What network marketing professionals need to know

 Let’s take a closer look with a straightforward example.

-The MLM business follows a unilevel plan where the qualification requirement is 100 PV.
+The MLM business follows a unilevel MLM plan where the qualification requirement is 100 PV.
 The depth-based commission is as follows:

 • L1 → 10%